Panasonic GX80 versus Panasonic G80

 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX80 offers a higher resolution than the one in the G80 (2765k vs 2360k dots).
-The adjacent table lists some of the other core features of the Panasonic GX80 and Panasonic G80 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Panasonic GX80 and Panasonic G80 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.